ibm-cloud-docs/cloud-databases/reference-sysdig.md

 ## Common metrics
 {: #sysdig-monitor-dashboards-common-metrics}

-Here is a list of common metrics across all {{site.data.keyword.databases-for}} offerings.
+Here is a detailed description about two of the common metrics across all {{site.data.keyword.databases-for}} offerings.

 ### CPU cores used per member
 {: #sysdig-monitor-dashboards-cpu-cores-used-per-member}